 With UMass Lowell's Bachelor's Degree in Liberal Arts, you'll get a high-quality, multidisciplinary education that will prepare you for success in a wide range of fields including education, law, journalism, paralegal services, politics, human resources, communications, international governance, humanitarian assistance and more.

-This online liberal arts degree program is designed to provide a balanced liberal arts curriculum, while allowing a focus in two areas of concentration.
-Students may concentrate their studies on two of the following subjects: Art History, Economics, English, History, Legal Studies, Political Science, Psychology, and Gender Studies.
+This online liberal arts program provides a balanced liberal arts curriculum, along with the opportunity to customize your studies by concentrating on two of the following subject areas: Art History, Economics, English, History, Legal Studies, Political Science, Psychology and Gender Studies.

 |Type of Fee||Amount|

 |Registration Fee Per Semester||$30|

 |Total for Course**||$1,170 ($380 x 3 credits = $1,140 + $30 registration fee per semester)|

 *Applicable when check is returned unpaid